telerik/winforms-docs/cloud-integration/google-cloud/storage.md

 >note In order this to work you need to add the __GOOGLE_APPLICATION_CREDENTIALS__ environment variable.
 It must point to the JSSON file that contains the license information.
 This file is can be obtained by creating a [service account](https://cloud.google.com/docs/authentication/).

 Now you can use the above object to mange the files.
-Here is how you can handle the buttons Click events and perform the respective operations:
+Here is how you can handle the buttons' Click events and perform the respective operations:

 ````C#
 private void radButtonListFiles_Click(object sender, EventArgs e)